timm167/timm167/README.md

 ## 💼 Work History

-### I have over two years of professional work experience outside of Software Development and around 6 months of experience in Software Development.
+### I have over two years of professional work experience outside of Software Development.
+Request CV for details.

 ### Concilium Search - Tech Recruitment
 (Most of 2024)